Branoslavci

 Branoslavci ([ˈbɾaːnɔslau̯tsi], Malleggendorf) is a village in the Municipality of Ljutomer in northeastern Slovenia.
-The area traditionally belonged to the Styria region and is now included in the Mura Statistical Region.
+The area is part of the traditional region of Styria and is now included in the Mura Statistical Region.

 There is a small Neo-Gothic chapel in the centre of the village.
 It was built in the late 19th century.

 In the south of the settlement is a large mansion known as Branek Castle (Grad Branek).
 The surviving building is a two-storey early 20th-century adaptation after a major fire in 1925 of what was a 16th-century castle, which had in turn developed on the site of a tower of an early Slavic defence enclosure.